hidglobal/oauth-2.0-sdk-with-openid-connect-extensions/README.txt

 The Nimbus OpenID Connect SDK for Java is your starting point for:

-	* Developing an Identity Provider (IdP) server based on OpenID Connect:
+	* Developing Identity Provider (IdP) servers based on OpenID Connect:

 		- Parse and process requests at the OpenID Connect Authorisation Endpoint, then generate the appropriate responses with an ID